Life Insurance Reviews

 Payment Options are the various ways to pay premiums.
 Payment options are critical to insurance providers because missing premium payments can lead to cancellation of coverage.
-Traditional options include mail payments, phone payments, and direct debit from bank accounts, but many insurance providers are beginning to offer added flexibility and convenience.
-Some companies allow customers to schedule automatic payments, pay premiums online, and alter payment terms to meet the individual's financial needs.
+Traditional options include mail and phone payments, as well as direct debit from bank accounts, but many insurance providers are beginning to offer added flexibility and convenience.
+Some companies allow customers to schedule automatic payments, pay premiums online, and alter terms to meet the individual's financial needs.

 - Automatic Payments — Premium payments can be automatically scheduled.